austinsonger/documentation/source/main/UITOP/OwlHUIOPENRULES.rst

         - see ruleset files
             - see rules list
             - modify rules
+            - add comment to a rule in a ruleset
             - enable/disable rule
             - clone rule
         - sync ruleset with nodes